 Scammers often use free giveaways as bait to trap people who are new to the cryptocurrency environment.

-New investors may be enticed by the offer of a free BTC giveaway just by registering on a specific platform and paying a small registration fee.
-Registration is usually confirmed upon divulging some personal details and paying the registration fee requested.
+New investors may be enticed by offering a free BTC giveaway by registering on a specific platform and paying a small registration fee.
+Registration is usually confirmed upon divulging personal details and paying the requested registration fee.

-But, those who participate in the so-called giveaway never see their rewards, and are often left out of pocket for their registration fee.
-In instances such as these, it is always important to report the platforms as being fraudulent to spare other unsuspecting victims from the same heartache.
+But, those who participate in the giveaway never see their rewards and are often left out of pocket.
+In such instances, it is always important to report the platforms as fraudulent to spare other unsuspecting victims from the same heartache.

 Fraudsters have found impersonation to be one of the extremely effective bitcoin scams for conning their victims.
-Impersonation is usually done through social media, where fake social media accounts have been created that mirror the account of somebody that the victim knows.
+Impersonation is usually done through social media, where fake social media accounts mirror the account of somebody the victim knows.
 Once the person being impersonated posts something on their social media feed, the imposter usually adds a follow-up message that typically contains a link.

 This follow-up message normally has a call to action that encourages people to act on what they see.
 Friends of the original person are duped into believing that the original person has encouraged them to the call of action and subsequently act on that content posted by the imposter.
 Fraudsters also take things to another level by privately messaging contacts of the original person and encouraging these contacts to act on something.

-Malicious software is a firm favorite amongst hackers in the cryptocurrency space, as it is relatively easy to deceive innocent people.
-With many malware programs in circulation, they can modify Bitcoin addresses after they have been installed.
+Malicious software is popular amongst cryptocurrency hackers, as it is relatively easy to deceive innocent people.
+With many malware programs in circulation, they can modify Bitcoin addresses after installing them.
 This is typically done when a user copies and pastes their address from a clipboard.

-Once a transaction has been confirmed on the BTC network, there is absolutely no way to reverse that.
-Very often, people realize only after the transaction is processed, by which time it is too late to do anything.
+Once a transaction has been confirmed on the BTC network, there is no way to reverse that.
+People often only realise after the transaction is processed, which is too late to do anything.

 It is recommended to limit administrator access to software on your device and to use an updated virus scanner to help you to identify possible threats on your system.
 This is, however, not a guarantee against devious techniques employed by hackers.